captn3m0/boardgame-research/README.md

 occasionaly about designing or meta-aspects of the game.
 This doesn't cover all aspects of each game (notably missing social-science stuff), but should be of interest to anyone interested in boardgames and their optimal play.
 While there is a ton of easily accessible research on games like
 Chess and Go, finding prior work on more contemporary games can be a bit hard.
 This list focuses on the latter.
 If you are interested in well-researched games like Chess, Go, Hex, take a look at the [Chess programming wiki](https://www.chessprogramming.org/Games) instead.
+The list also covers some computer-games that fall under similar themes.

+If you aren't able to access any paper on this list, please [try using Sci-Hub](https://en.m.wikipedia.org/wiki/Sci-Hub) or [reach out to me](https://captnemo.in/contact/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->